craic/pi_power/README.md

 The Raspberry Pi is a low cost, single board computer with reasonable performance and relatively low power consumption.
 They are typically configured with the Linux operating system.

-The Raspberry Pi family of boards have turned out to be very useful machines for standalone and/or portable projects such as remote environment monitoring, cameras, etc.
+The Pi family of boards have turned out to be very useful machines for standalone and/or portable projects such as remote environment monitoring, cameras, etc.

 But in order to be truly portable, a system needs to include a power source and a way to control